Justin Sedgmen: Career

 Later in 2015, Sedgmen and Max Fricke were named as the two reserve riders for the 2015 Speedway Grand Prix of Australia which was held at the Etihad Stadium in Melbourne, although neither got to race on the night.
 A fortnight later Sedgmen raced in the Darcy Ward Tribute Meeting at Gillman in Adelaide to raise money for the injured Australian rider.
 Sedgmen won his semi-final to make the A final, but was excluded for breaking the tapes at the start of the final.

-He was part of the Edinburgh team that won the Premier League Four-Team Championship final, which was held on 1 October 2015, at the Media Prime Arena.
+Sedgmen was part of the Edinburgh team that won the Premier League Four-Team Championship final, which was held on 1 October 2015, at the Media Prime Arena.

 In November 2015, Sedgmen rejoined Swindon Robins for the 2016 Elite League season, and signed to ride for Grindsted in Denmark.

-In 2015, he finished third in the Australian Solo Championship.
+In 2015, Sedgmen finished third in the Australian Solo Championship.
 In 2016, he signed to ride for Lokomotiv Daugavpils in the Polish first division, but didn't ride for them, and in June was loaned to Ekstraliga team Falubaz Zielona Góra.
 Also in 2016, he won the Jason Crump Invitational at Kurri Kurri.

-For the 2017 season, he rode for Belle Vue and Ipswich and after missing the 2018 British season he returned to ride for Edinburgh during the SGB Championship 2019 season.
+For the 2017 season, Sedgmen rode for Belle Vue and Ipswich and after missing the 2018 British season he returned to ride for Edinburgh during the SGB Championship 2019 season.
 However, a serious hand injury ended his involvement.

 After a disrupted 2020 season due to the COVID-19 pandemic, he returned to ride for Sheffield Tigers and Glasgow Tigers during 2021.

-In 2022, he rode for the Sheffield in the SGB Premiership 2022 and for the Birmingham Brummies in the SGB Championship 2022.
+In 2022, Sedgmen rode for the Sheffield in the SGB Premiership 2022 and for the Birmingham Brummies in the SGB Championship 2022.
 He helped Sheffield win the 2022 League cup and reach the Play off final.
 In 2023, he signed for Leicester Lions for the SGB Premiership 2023 and re-signed for Birmingham for the SGB Championship 2023.
 He re-signed for a third spell with Edinburgh for the 2024 Championship season and shortly afterwards won a third South Australian championship.

-In 2025 Sedgmen remained with Edinburgh but was also brought in for Sheffield to replace Danyon Hume in a reshuffle for the injured Tai Woffinden.
+In 2025, Sedgmen remained with Edinburgh but was also brought in for Sheffield to replace Danyon Hume in a reshuffle for the injured Tai Woffinden.

 Family

-He is the son of former Australian rider Gavin Sedgmen and the grandson of Phil Sedgmen.
+Sedgmen is the son of former Australian rider Gavin Sedgmen and the grandson of Phil Sedgmen.